-A Wendel Clark scored a hat trick was not enough on May 27, 1993, as the Maple Leafs lost 5-4 in overtime at the Kings in Game 6 of the Campbell Conference Final.
+A Wendel Clark hat trick was not enough on May 27, 1993, as the Maple Leafs lost 5-4 in overtime at the Kings in Game 6 of the Campbell Conference Final.
 After being left off the scoresheet in regulation, Wayne Gretzky forced a Game 7 by scoring a power-play goal just 1:41 into overtime.

 Marc Crawford resigned as head coach of the Colorado Avalanche on May 27, 1998, after four seasons with the franchise, including a Stanley Cup win in 1996.
-He is eventually replaced by Bob Hartley, who led the Avalanche to the 2001 Stanley Cup.
+He was eventually replaced by Bob Hartley, who led the Avalanche to the 2001 Stanley Cup.

 Happy Birthday to You